Photonic Exceptional Points in Holography and QCD: EPs, -vacuum of QCD and winding numbers

 This failure is named \textit{topological freezing}, where the RG regulator and the chosen setup suppress the fluctuations that change a topological sector, so the flow cannot tunnel between sectors and in this method ``freezes'' the topology during the flow.
 This method has been contrasted with complexifying frequencies and performing a topological resummation which avoids that particular breakdown.

 In this model, if strictly one solves the Schrödinger equation, no real EP could be found as the crossing of $E_0$ and $E_1$ is decoupled, as one could see in figure \ref{fig:NoEPdecoupled}.

-However, by adding a \textbf{small angular coupling} $\epsilon V(r) \cos \varphi$ which mixes sectors, one can build the full block Hamiltonian and scan the complex $\theta$.
-Then, after a coarse scan near $\theta \approx \pi$, one can find a real second-order EP and check the behavior of monodromy plots for various radii (size of the circular path we draw around the suspected EP in the complex-parameter plane), as shown in figure \ref{fig:monodromy}.
+However, by adding a \textbf{small angular coupling} $\mathbf{\epsilon V(r) \cos \varphi}$ which mixes sectors, one can build the full block Hamiltonian and scan the complex $\theta$.
+Then, after a coarse scan near $\theta \approx \pi$, we could find a real second-order EP and check the behavior of monodromy plots for various radii which is the size of the circular path we draw around the suspected EP in the complex-parameter plane, as shown in figure \ref{fig:monodromy}.